Codenames as a Benchmark for Large Language Models: Future work

 The type of words on the board is another factor that can be controlled and varied for different agents.
 Custom word-pools can be developed to test an LLM's ability to make linguistic connections.
 For example, we could create a board where all words are very closely related to the assassin word, which is intended to evaluate an agent's ability to distinguish between heavily related words.
 Boards with words that are fictional or related to a specific topic could also be used to test an agent's ability to relate specific cultural references.
 Broadening beyond words, Codenames also has a picture-based version, where 25 picture cards replace the 25 words on the board.
 This version could be used to test the multimodal reasoning of LLM agents equipped with image understanding capabilities.
 To further extend this, we could also experiment with multimodal agents giving clues in the form of generated images.

-If future, if LLM agents can be developed with a high level of competence Codenames, we may also be able to extract explainable strategies by studying their gameplay.
+In addition to Codenames, many other language-based boardgames could also be explored in future studies to help verify if our LLM performance and behavioural findings are specific only to codenames or are more general.
+Some example games that could be investigated further include ``So Clover'', `Just One'', ``Letter Jam'', ``Decrypto'', ``Medium'' and ``Master Word''.
+If LLM agents can be developed with a high level of competence in these language-based games, we may also be able to extract explainable strategies by studying their gameplay.
 This approach is already being taken in other AI dominated games such as Go, Chess and Dota 2 \cite{shinHumanLearningArtificial2021}.